Who put that there? Pedestrians forced to side-step utility cabinet

 Other baffled locals are raising concerns about people with mobility issues who struggle to get past the wide obstacle.

-The city council says it's now trying to contact the developer to ask if it can "agree to add additional footpath material, either side of the manhole and cabinet, to give more footpath width to the sides and around the cabinet".
+The council said it was now trying to contact the developer to ask if they can "agree to add additional footpath material, either side of the manhole and cabinet, to give more footpath width to the sides and around the cabinet".

 - By Geoff Sloan